Big Joe’s Cherry Chicken BBQ [Recipe]

 The cherry barbecue sauce that you make for this is outstanding and it will make your mouth water.
 I love sharing this dish with someone for the first time because I feel it is pretty unique.
 Give it a shot and kick off the grilling season this year with something a bit different.

 10 chicken thighs

-1 – 1 ½ pounds of fresh cherries (the darker the better) If cherries are out of season use the can cherries (Bing are o.k.)
+1 – 1 ½ pounds of fresh cherries (The darker the better.
+If cherries are out of season use the canned cherries.
+Bing are okay.)

-1 ½ bottles of Butch’s Smack Your Lips Barbeque Sauce (mild or pyro depending on your palate)
+1 ½ bottles of BBQ sauce (I always use Butch’s Smack Your Lips Barbeque Sauce mild or pyro if you like spicy)

 ¼ cup of orange juice